 Chor has been creating since the age of five, and spray painting since he was 13.
 For 23 years he has been working with spray paint, honing his skills, and working towards redefining spray paint as a fine art medium.
 A completely self taught artist, Chor has worked his way from Oceanside, CA to San Fransisco, and all over the world.
 His work of art, “The Eyes of the Berlin Wall” sold for $500,000.00, breaking records for the street art genre, and setting a standard for street art as fine art.

 Chor is not only breaking down the walls between street art and fine art, he is taking the pieces and transforming them into unbelievable examples of the capabilities of spray paint.

 I can feel the expression of his artwork dripping down the lines of the spray paint splatters and seeping through his many layers.
-I feel like I can breath looking at his work, it doesn’t look tight, stuffy, or overworked.
+I feel like I can breathe looking at his work, it doesn’t look tight, stuffy, or overworked.
 I think part of the sense of freedom has to do with his process.
-He doesn’t spend a lot of time pre planning.
-His process is very go with the flow, which is evident through his work and in the way he describes it, “I basically scale everything by eye on a natural feel to keep things a little organic along with years of experience, I have a rendering if I’m doing realistic portraits, but I always add my original flavor to it.”
+He doesn’t spend a lot of time pre-planning.
+His process is very go-with-the-flow, which is evident through his work and in the way he describes it, “I basically scale everything by eye on a natural feel to keep things a little organic along with years of experience, I have a rendering if I’m doing realistic portraits, but I always add my original flavor to it.”